sm-operator/sapcp-operator/README.md

   kubectl sapcp services -n <namespace>
 ```

-Use the `namespace` parameter to specify the location of the secret containing the SAP CP access credentials, usually this location is the namespace in which you installed the operator.
+Use the `namespace` parameter to specify the location of the secret containing the SAP BTP access credentials, usually this location is the namespace in which you installed the operator.
 If not specified the `default` namespace is used.